Zekun-Cai/Koodos/README.md

 Temporal Domain Generalization (TDG) traditionally deals with training models on temporal domains collected at fixed intervals, limiting their ability to handle continuously evolving, irregular temporal domains.
 This work introduces Continuous Temporal Domain Generalization (CTDG) and presents Koodos, a model designed to address and optimize this challenge.

 Koodos comprises three key components: 1) Describing the evolution of model parameters by constructing a dynamical system; 2) Modeling complex nonlinear dynamics by Koopman Theory; and 3) Joint optimization of the model and its dynamics.

-The code and instructions for reproducing the results are provided in this repository.

 <p align="center">
   <img src="./figures/Illustration.png" width="800">